nathanpenguin/natural-disaster-image-detection/README.md

     ```
     python3 onnx_export.py --model-dir=models/[Name of model]
     ```
-    Look in jetson-inference/python/training/classification/models/cat_dog.
+    Look in jetson-inference/python/training/classification/models/[Name of model].
 There should be a new model called resnet18.onnx there.

 12. Exit the docker and ensure you are in jetson-inference/python/training/classification.